 The spending plan includes $100 million for a new grant program to connect housing developers to funding needs to build affordable housing.
 Pritzker also hopes lawmakers will approve $100 million for missing middle and other affordable housing programs within the Illinois Housing Development Authority. $50 million has been proposed for housing down payment assistance programs as well.

-Illinois could also see $111 million used for services to help reduce gun violence through violent prevention, high-risk youth prevention, and youth development programs.
+Illinois could also see $111 million used for services to help reduce gun violence through violence prevention, high-risk youth prevention and youth development programs.

 The Democrat has earmarked $50 million to hire 450 new staff and update eligibility determination systems for the Supplemental Nutrition Assistance Program and Medicaid to comply with federal changes for eligibility and work requirements.